graemeleehickey/comprisk/README.md

 data(epileptic)
 ```

 and is also available as a file (`epileptic.txt`) in this repository. **Note** that if using `joineR` version 1.2.0 or above, the `epileptic` data has a slightly different column ordering, which the code in this repository relies on.
-To avoid any issues, please load the data from the `epileptic.txt` file by replacing instances of `data(epileptic)` with
+To avoid any issues, please load the data from the `epileptic.txt` file using

 ```r
 epileptic <- read.table("epileptic.txt", header = TRUE)